phorward/libphorward/README.md

 # phorward [![Build Status](https://travis-ci.org/phorward/phorward.svg?branch=develop)](https://travis-ci.org/phorward/phorward)

-**phorward** is a C/C++ programming library, providing useful extensions like dynamic data structures, enhanced string management functions and regular expressions.
+**phorward** *(libphorward)* is a C/C++ programming library, providing useful extensions like dynamic data structures, enhanced string management functions and regular expressions.

-## Features

 The library provides several modules which can be used together or on their own: